EG-ResearchAndDevelopment/code_standards/01_naming_convention.md

 * Don’t be a jackass and name things “O”, “l”, or “I”.
 * When using CamelCase names, capitalize all letters of an abbreviation (e.g. HTTPServer).

+**The main rule of naming convention is consistency.** If you are editing a file, follow the convention that is already used in that file.
+Additionally, if you are editing a project, follow the convention that is already used in that project.

+**THE FILENAMES, FOLDER NAMES, VARIABLE NAMES, FUNCTION NAMES, CLASS NAMES, ENUMERATIONS AND CONSTANTS SHOULD ALWAYS STAND ON THEIR OWN.
+THEY SHOULD BE DESCRIPTIVE AND SHOULD NOT REQUIRE ADDITIONAL COMMENTS TO EXPLAIN THEMSELVES.**

 ### 1.1.1.
 File names